OUR SAILBOATS

 The Martin 16

-The Martin 16, designed and manufactured in Canada, is a boat that allows adults and children with physical or sensory disabilities to get out of their wheelchairs or other mobility aids and go sailing!
-Even people with arm weaknesses or who cannot use their arms can sail independently using motorized technology.
+The Martin 16, designed and manufactured in Canada, is a boat that allows adults and children with physical disabilities to leave their mobility device on the dock and discover the joys of sailing!

 As its name suggests, the Martin 16 is 16 feet long, which is the length of many small sailboats.
 But unlike other boats, it was designed specifically for sailors with physical disabilities.

 A multi-adjustable seat is provided to accommodate the sailor's postural needs.
-The seat is placed in the center of the boat, at the bottom of the cockpit; this is the most stable position so that the sailor does not have to move from one side of the boat to the other, as is required on standard sailboats.
+The seat is placed in the center of the boat, at the bottom of the cockpit; this is the most stable position so that the sailor is not required to move from one side of the boat to the other during maneuvers like on regular small sailboats.

-Once comfortably seated, the sailor has a joystick to control the direction of the boat and the sheets needed to adjust the sails so that it is possible to sail independently without changing position.
+The joystick to control the direction of the boat, and the ropes needed to adjust the sails, are located directly in front of the sailor therefore no need to move out of the seat.
 A second seat is located behind the sailor for the instructor or companion.

 Power Assist System